bocchino/fprime/Svc/DpWriter/docs/sdd.md

 |`Container Hash`|[`HASH_DIGEST_LENGTH`](../../../Utils/Hash/README.md)|The hash value guarding the `Container Header` and `Container Data` fields.|

-The name of each file consists of `logFilePrefix` followed by a time stamp followed by `logFileSuffix`.
+The name of each file consists of `logFilePrefix` followed by a time stamp and `logFileSuffix`.
-The time stamp consists of an underscore character `_` followed by a seconds value followed by an underscore character followed by a microseconds value.
+The time stamp consists of an underscore character `_` followed by a seconds value, an underscore character, and a microseconds value.
 For example, suppose that the log file prefix is `container_data` and the log file suffix is `.dat`.
 Suppose that the seconds value is 100000 and the microseconds value is 1000.